 Give It a Better Home

 If you’re torn between discarding a sentimental item and storing it in your home forever, remember that there’s a third option: donate it to someone who really needs it.
-Maybe you even have a friend who would really use and appreciate the item–that way you can be sure it’s going to a good home.
+Maybe you even have a friend who would really use and appreciate the item.
+That way you can be sure it’s going to a good home.

 Keep a Scrapbook

 No, don't go out and buy a ton of scrapbooking tools and crafting supplies.
 Just grab a simple, unlined notebook and a glue stick.
 Then start gluing in any paper or pictures you want to hold onto.
 You can make notations in the columns, put down notes, etc. This is a good way to preserve memories without taking up too much space.
-Think of it like a baby book for adults.
+Think of it as a baby book for adults.